-We like to know who makes our leather so we go to family run tanneries using traditional processes.
+We like to know who makes our leather so we go to family-run tanneries that use traditional processes.
 We are lucky enough to be near Bakers tannery in East Devon where we get our Oak Bark Tanned leather.
-Our other favourites are tanneries in Florence Italy for their sumptuous hides in a wide range of colours and the Horween tannery in Chicago USA where they specialise in horsehide.
+Our other favourites are tanneries in Florence Italy, for their sumptuous hides in a wide range of colours, and the Horween tannery in Chicago USA, where they specialise in horsehide.

-Naturally tanned leather used in making Tanner Bates has that familiar smell of real leather.
-Only leather made by this age old process using tree barks to transform animal skin to leather has this smell.
+Naturally tanned leather used in making Tanner Bates items has that familiar smell of real leather.
+Only leather made by this age-old process using tree barks to transform animal skin to leather has this smell.
 Modern factory processed leather lacks this very distinctive feature.

 Tanning is the name given to the alchemical process of transformation from skin to leather.
 Tannin is the active ingredient which, traditionally, is sourced from harvested tree bark.
 Oak bark is slow to release its tannins making the transformation process about 12 months or more.
 The bark which comes from coppiced oak forests in the Lake District makes a liquor with water from the River Coly that flows beside the tannery.
 The cowhides are steeped in this liquor slowly progressing from mild to stronger solutions.
 The result is a durable yet supple hide with a strong smell of leather.
 From the tanning pit the hides go to to be dried, oiled and dyed (usually a rich shade of brown).
 All these processes are carried out individually by hand.
 The hand-dyeing technique using an aniline dye gives a depth of colour and a random variation across the hide.

-The hides are known as “full grain” which means that the skin surface is as it came off the cow, just without the hair.
+The hides are known as “full-grain” which means that the skin surface is as it came off the cow, just without the hair.
 The surface of the skin has not been buffed.
-This leaves all the imperfections that were naturally on the cows skin; scars, blemishes etc. As a result our hides we choose for Tanner Bates products are full of character and no two are the same.
-When comparing our full grain oak bark hides with modern factory produced leather the analogy that comes to mind would be supermarket carrots compared to carrots from your own veg patch!
+This leaves all the imperfections that were naturally on the cow’s skin; scars, blemishes etc. As a result, the hides we choose for Tanner Bates products are full of character and no two are the same.
+When comparing our full-grain oak bark hides with modern factory produced leather the analogy that comes to mind would be supermarket carrots compared to carrots from your own veg patch!